Foraging for mushrooms.

 While there are many resources available online and in libraries that can help you with this by far the best and safest way to begin foraging for fungi is to take a course from an experienced mushroom forager.

-If you don't know what it is leave it well alone.
+Below: If you don't know what it is leave it well alone, otherwise you will find yourself in the news like these three.

 Choose the right time and place to look for fungi.